neppsypepsi/Forensic-ssd-triage-lapd/report/initial_report.md

 - Build a timeline of relevant activity
 - Apply the NIST 800-61 incident response model to the process

+## Case Background

+This case involves a suspected security incident tied to a high-ranking LAPD officer.
+A Windows-based workstation SSD was handed over to the cybersecurity team after reports surfaced that the officer may have been accessing unauthorized websites or clicking on suspicious links during work hours.

+The device was removed from service and submitted for forensic analysis.
+At the time of this report:
+- The exact websites visited are unknown.
+- The nature of the links clicked or files downloaded is unclear.
+- No formal disclosure was made by the officer in question.
+- Direct questioning was discouraged, as the incident may result in disciplinary action or liability towards the officr.

 ---

 ## Nigel's Environment Setup